thephpleague/url/README.md

 Install `Url` using Composer.

 ```
-composer require league/url
+composer require league/url:~3.0
 ```

-This will edit (or create) your `composer.json` file and automatically choose the most recent version, for example: `~1.0`.
+This will edit (or create) your `composer.json` file and automatically choose the most recent version in the 3.x serie.

 #### Going Solo

-You can also use `League\Url` without using Composer by downloading the library and using a [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.
+You can also use `League\Url` without using Composer by [downloading the library](https://github.com/thephpleague/url/releases) and using a [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

 Documentation
 -------